Pharma giant Merck nearing possible $40 billion acquisition of Bothell-based Seagen

 Seagen, which develops and commercializes cancer drugs, saw its shares rise after news of the possible bid.
 The acquisition could expand Merck’s portfolio of cancer drugs.

-Merck and Seagen have existing collaborations, including a development of a breast-cancer treatment.
-Merck agreed to pay Seagen $600 million and bought five million shares for $1 billion for a joint breast cancer treatment agreement.
+Merck and Seagen have existing collaborations, including development of a breast cancer treatment.
+Merck agreed to pay Seagen $600 million and bought 5 million shares for $1 billion for a joint breast cancer-treatment agreement.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.